-In an era when Instagram is struggling with inauthentic activity (bot overload), fake followers, and spammy comments, anything that’s automated can seem suspicious at first glance.
+In an era when Instagram is struggling with inauthentic activity (automation bot overload), fake followers, and spammy comments, anything that’s automated can seem suspicious at first glance.

-Reports speak of 95 million bots on Instagram, which accounts for 9,5% of the platform’s users.
+Reports speak of 95 million bots on Instagram, which accounts for 9,5% of the platform’s users2.

 Many of those bots auto-comment without permission, leaving comments without making much sense, doing more harm than good to particular Instagram users.
 Having encountered how these Instagram comment spam bots work, many IG users choose to stay away from any form of automation.

 Long story short: bots have nothing to do with thoughtfully curated automated moderation.

 First of all, automatic replies appear exclusively on your profile, as a reaction to existing follower engagements, and follow specific rules that YOU set.
 Setting up an automated response system does not entail posting anything to other profiles or automatically following new people.

 Moreover, there are several actions that you can perform by setting up auto-moderation rules: on top of replying, hiding and deleting offensive or spammy Instagram comments is also possible.
 You can’t, however, use automated social media moderation to follow anyone or to send direct messages.
 We’ll cover this in more detail later on.